sybila/biodivine-aeon-py/example/README.md

 AEON.py to enumerate fixed-points of a particular Boolean network.
  - `workflow/computing-attractors.ipynb` Shows how to use the symbolic algorithms in AEON.py to enumerate the asynchronous attractors of a particular Boolean network.
+- `workflow/model-checking.ipynb` Shows how to run the model-checking algorithm in AEON.py to analyze temporal properties of Boolean networks.

 ## Case studies